lewispour/discord-translate-messages-to-english-bot/README.md

 ## Contributing

-We encourage you to contribute to this project by adding support for more languages or improving its existing features.
+I encourage you to contribute to this project by adding support for more languages or improving its existing features.
 To get started, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.